jfreynolds/Read-Sheet-Music/README.md

 Idea I had to try and get information about sheet music using OpenCV.

 Currently reads in a PNG file for a line of music and isolates the notes from the staff lines using the morphological operations erode and dilate.
-Using the now isolated staff lines, it calculates the average y coordinate values for each staff line.
-This will be used to compare with the notes coordinate values in order to try and guess what note it is.
+Using the now isolated staff lines, it calculates the average y coordinate values for each staff line using the Hough Lines
+Algorithm.
+This will be used to comparewith the notes coordinate values in order to try and guess what note it is.

 ## Example ##